 Testimony of Kate Slevin

-Good afternoon.
-My name is Kate Slevin, executive director of the Tri-State Transportation Campaign, a regional policy watchdog organization working for more sustainable transit and transportation policy in New York, New Jersey, and Connecticut.
+Good morning.
+I am Kate Slevin, executive director of the Tri-State Transportation Campaign, a regional policy watchdog organization working for a more environmentally sound and equitable transportation network in New Jersey, New York, and Connecticut.